maliknaik16/ConnectionsHomes/README.md

 __Example__

-Let's say the and these mentors are within 20 miles of each other.
+Let's say the youth and these mentors are within 20 miles of each other.

 </br>
 </br>